conan-io/docs/extending/python_requires.rst

   directly in the recipes.
 A reusable alternative might be using the ``SCM`` component.
 - ``build_policy`` shouldn't be inherited from a base class, but explictly defined directly in the recipes.
+- Mixing Python inheritance with ``python_requires_extend`` should be avoided, because the inheritance order can be different than the expected one.
+Multiple level ``python_requires_extend`` might be possible, but don't mix both approaches (also in general try to avoid multiple inheritance and multiple level hierarchies, try to keep it simple).

 Reusing files